-"Karma is the idea that what you do comes back to you.
-The energy you put out is the energy you receive back,” says Alyse Bacine, a breathwork practitioner and spiritual mentor with a master’s degree in counseling psychology.
-“Karma can show up in different ways for different people and in different lifetimes even.
-So, we can't always know or predict how and when it will come back to you."
+"Karma is the idea that what you do comes back to you, and the energy you put out is the energy you receive in return," says spiritual mentor and breathwork practitioner Alyse Bacine.
+"Karma can show up in different ways for different people and in different lifetimes, so we can't always know or predict how and when it will appear."

-This begs the question: does karma really exist?
-According to Bacine, yes, karma is very real and present in our lives, even if it doesn’t quite make sense logically.
+This begs the question: Is karma real?
+According to Bacine, yes, karma is real and present in our lives, even if we can't prove its existence.
 “There is a mystical, magical energy to the universe that we can’t always understand from our logical human perspective,” she says.
-If you’re still feeling a bit skeptical about karma’s existence, take a retrospective look at your own life or the lives of others and you’ll likely find real life examples of karma in action.

-The most often talked about types of karmas, though, are good and bad karma.
-Bacine explains that good karma is when you make a positive contribution to the world such as helping someone in need, paying someone a genuine compliment, or even smiling at a stranger.
-That good fortune then returns back to you in some way—maybe you meet loving people in your life, receive unexpected money, or things just work out well for you.
+Each of these types of karma rests on the actions you've taken and decisions you've made in past lives or that you make in the present, which can fall into either "good" or "bad" buckets.
+Bacine explains that good karma is the result of making a positive contribution to the world, like helping someone in need, paying someone a genuine compliment, or even smiling at a stranger.
+The good energy or karma you've generated then returns to you in some way—maybe you meet loving people in your life, receive unexpected money, or certain things just work out well for you.

-On the contrary, bad karma is when you’ve made some sort of negative contribution such as doing or saying something that hurts others out of jealousy or anger.
-You may then receive that energy back in the form of difficult situations and challenges or you might experience someone doing something similar to you down the road (read: karmic relationships).
-“It's not always the exact situation either,” Bacine notes.
-“It can show up differently, but the karmic situation will always carry the same underlying energy."
+On the contrary, bad karma occurs when you’ve made some sort of negative contribution to society, such as doing or saying something to hurt another person, or acting out of jealousy or anger.
+You may then receive that energy back in the form of difficult situations and challenges or perhaps someone acting in a similarly hurtful way toward you.
+“It's not always the exact situation,” Bacine says.
+“It can show up differently, but the karmic situation will always carry the same underlying energy.”

 What are the 12 laws of karma?